How to Engage All Learning Styles in STEM with the VARK Model

 That's another reason why doing and experiencing things for ourselves is such a powerful way to learn.
 We're giving our brains more tools to hold onto information.

-Everyone, regardless of their preferred learning style, can benefit from hands-on experiences.
+We know this: everyone, regardless of their preferred learning style, can benefit from hands-on experiences.
+And this is especially the case at early ages.

 Some students like looking at pictures or reading (visual learners).
 Some prefer listening to explanations or songs (auditory learners).
 Others learn best when moving around or touching things (kinesthetic learners).